The Only Haircut Inspiration You'll Need This Spring

-Spring cleaning in 2018 may not mean dusting the stairs in your apartment 40 times or changing 362 light bulbs like it did in the 19th century, but the tradition of starting fresh still stands.
+Spring cleaning in 2018 may not mean dusting the stairs in your flat 40 times or changing 362 light bulbs like it did in the 19th century, but the tradition of starting fresh in March still stands.
 Like clockwork, people declutter their kitchen, donate old clothes, pot some plants, ditch their cuffing season partner, and — without fail — cut their hair.

 We'll continue to update this story as more celebs inevitably hit the salon in the coming weeks.